 Students also prepare for two concerts a year, along with the SPCS Talent show.

-Our goal in Lower Division PE is to create a fun, caring, and learning environment where students are introduced to many developmentally age appropriate activities that will promote a healthy lifestyle.
-The PE program also teaches management skills, promotes self-discipline, and emphasizes inclusion of all students.
+Our goal in Lower Division PE is to create a fun, caring, and learning environment where students are introduced to many developmentally age-appropriate activities that will promote a healthy lifestyle.
+The PE program also teaches management skills, promotes self-discipline, and emphasizes the inclusion of all students.
 Teaching responsibility, cooperation, and sportsmanship are a priority.
-We like to say we’re “moving to learn and learning to move!

-Lower Division Spanish (Grades 2-4) is intended to introduce students to conversational Spanish.
-This is an opportunity for students to become accustomed to the sound of the language, the structure of sentences, and to obtain enough vocabulary to participate in basic conversation with an emphasis on pronunciation.
+Lower Division Spanish (Grades K-4) is intended to introduce students to conversational Spanish.
+Students become accustomed to the sound of the language, the structure of sentences, and obtain enough vocabulary to participate in basic conversation with an emphasis on pronunciation.
 Our goal is to help students lay a foundation for success in our Upper Division Curriculum.
-The following are examples of some of the content that is covered in Lower Division Spanish classes: greetings and introductions, colors, days of the week, months of the year, parts of the body, clothing, animals, food, and parts of the hours.
-The class meets twice a week.
+Some examples of the content that is covered in Lower Division Spanish classes are greetings and introductions, colors, days of the week, months of the year, parts of the body, clothing, animals, food, and parts of the hours.

 vocabulary, and pronunciation.
 In the 8th grade year, eligible students will have the opportunity to test to receive a High School level one credit.